 1. Get to know the equipment

 Before you begin, check that you have the right equipment and that it’s working.
 There’s nothing worse than finding out your headset or microphone doesn’t work or has crackly noises in the background!
-If you’re new to conducting virtual consultations, it’s always a good idea to request training before you begin seeing patients, that way you can get familiar with the software and hardware so that if you do run into problems, you can identify and fix any simple issues should they arise.
+If you’re new to conducting virtual patient consultations, it’s always a good idea to request training before you begin seeing patients.
+That way you can get familiar with the software and hardware so that if you do run into problems, you can identify and fix any simple issues should they arise.
 It’s also a good idea to make sure you have the patient’s telephone number to hand incase anything goes awry and you can continue the consultation.

 3. Introduce yourself